Key Ideas about this Work of Art

 Resources for Teachers:

-- Explore a similar leopard hip ornament in The Met’s collection.
+- Explore a similar leopard hip ornament in the Metropolitan Museum of Art’s collection.

-- Learn more about the Benin Empire and the Edo people.
+- Learn more about the Benin Empire and the Edo peoples.

-- Read an article about Benin City and its fall.
+- Read an article about Benin City and its destruction.

 Resources for Students: